SteveWooding/cheddar-gorge/README.md

 [Pipenv: A Guide to the New Python Packaging Tool](https://realpython.com/pipenv-guide/#pipenv-introduction).

 ## Project contents
-The project follows a standard Djano file layout, as shown below:
+The project follows a standard Django file layout, as shown below:

 ```
 ├── cheddargorge